Overview & Background

 Note: If you click ‘Resolve all’, you will be asked to confirm this action.
 Once this action is confirmed, all version conflicts will be resolved without the ability to review them one by one.
 If you confirm this action, it cannot be undone.

 If you choose to “Review Individually”, a new screen will appear displaying the new and existing sheets and the Spec Numbers, Titles, etc. of each.
 Here you can view the newly updated Spec document to locate where the conflict is coming from.

 Clicking ‘Add as new version’ will merge the two documents into a single spec section, where you can jump between versions.
 If it is not a new version, you can also change the number of the section so the number does not match with the existing sheet, and 'confirm' this as a unique spec.

-After you’ve split your files and resolved version conflicts, you can access current and older versions of Specs, just as you would Plan sheets, by clicking on the date in the lower left-hand corner.
-By clicking on this, you’ll be able to see previous versions of this Specs section.
+After you’ve split your files and resolved version conflicts, you can access current and older versions of specifications, just as you would Plan sheets, by clicking on the date in the lower left-hand corner.
+By clicking on this, you’ll be able to see previous versions of this specification.

-Older versions of the Specs section will be easy to spot as they will have a large red watermark stating “Old version” on the center of the document.
+Older versions of the specification will be easy to spot as they will have a large red watermark stating “Old version” on the center of the document.

 Once your specifications have finished uploading and processing, you'll be able to extract Submittal information from them, which will be placed in a CSV file.
 In order to do so, please follow the steps below.

 1. Click on the checkbox next to each specification that you'd like to extract Submittal information from.
 If you'd like to select all of your specifications, you can click the checkbox next to the # symbol.
 Once your specifications are selected, the "Extract submittals" button, which was previously greyed out, will be clickable.